-Truss is available today in Chicago, Dallas, Houston, Washington, D.C., Boston, Miami, Philadelphia, San Antonio and Austin, and we’re expanding fast.
+Truss is available today in Chicago, Dallas, Houston, Washington, D.C., Boston, Miami, Philadelphia, San Antonio, Austin and Los Angeles, and we’re expanding fast.
 If we aren’t in your city yet, you should still sign up.
 That way, you’ll be the first to know when we open in your area.
 We can’t wait to work with you!

 Who is Truss for?